ARawles/BMRSr/README.md

 ### Build

 These functions build the URL for the API request.
-The main function `build_call()` is the one you'll likely be calling, but all this does is call the appropriate `build_x_call()` function for the data\_item you've requested:
+The main function `build_call()` is the one you'll likely be calling, but all this does is call the appropriate `build_x_call()` function for the data item you've requested.
+For example:

 ``` r
 build_call(data_item = "B1720", api_key = "12345", settlement_date = "1 Jan 2018", period = "1", service_type = "csv")